Rise-Vision/rise-image/README.md

   </body>
 ```

-### Labels
+### Label & Help Text

 The component may define a 'label' attribute that defines the text that will appear for this instance in the template editor.

+It may also define a 'help-text' attribute that will be presented as a help message for the users.
+Ideally, it should be used to provide the recommended image size.

-This attribute holds a literal value, for example:
+These attributes hold a literal value, for example:

 ```
   <rise-image id="rise-image-sample"
     label="Sample"
+    help-text="Recommended image size is 1920x1080 pixels."
     files="risemedialibrary-abc123/logo.png">
   </rise-image>
 ```

-If it's not set, the label for the component defaults to "Image", which is applied via the   [generate_blueprint.js](https://github.com/Rise-Vision/html-template-library/blob/master/generate_blueprint.js) file for a HTML Template build/deployment.
+If it's not set, the 'label' for the component defaults to "Image", which is applied via the   [generate_blueprint.js](https://github.com/Rise-Vision/html-template-library/blob/master/generate_blueprint.js) file for a HTML Template build/deployment.

+If 'help-text' is not defined, no help message will be displayed for this component instance in the template editor.

 ### Attributes